 In the globally tangled chip-industry supply-chains, many non-American companies make use of American parts and intellectual property.
 They may therefore consider themselves covered, wholly or partially, by the American ban.
-ARM, a SOFTBANK owned British domiciled company, whose technology powers chips in virtually every phone in the world, including those made by HiSilicon, announced its compliance with the COMMERCE DEPARTMENT's rules.
-That suggests that ARM will not grant HUAWEI new licenses.
-It is not, however, clear whether ARM will support existing licenses.

-A return to business as usual seems unlikely even when the ban is lifted in exchange for trade concessions.
+ARM, a SOFTBANK owned British domociled company, whose technology powers chips in virtually every phone in the world, including those made by HiSilicon, announced its compliance with the COMMERCE DEPARTMENT's rules.
+That suggests that ARM will not grant HUAWEI new A return to business as usual seems unlikely even when the ban is lifted in exchange for trade concessions.
 President Trump's administration have to has twice demonstrated a willingness to throttle two big Chinese companies.
 Trust in American technology firms has been eroded.
 China has committed billions of dollars to efforts to boost its domestic capabilities in chip-making and technology.
 If the ban is, on the other hand, a tactic of the strategy of the US campaign to take down HUAWEI, HUAWEI will need to look for alternative chips and software that Chinese suppliers will try to provide.
 The Chinese IT companies do not seem to have other options.
 The global supply-chains put in place with American leadership look vulnerable.
 Interdependence that can be weaponized is weaponized to "Make America Great Again".
-Global supplychains' vulnerabilities are exposed.
+Global supply-chains' vulnerabilities are exposed.
 Like the Japanese earthquake and tsunami induced wake-up call exposing the rigid interdependencies of the globalized supply-chains.

-As, generally, is the pattern in developing economies in their catch-up phase, the Chinese domestic microchip industry started at the lower-value end of the process.
+As, generally, is the pattern in developing economies in their catchup phase, the Chinese domestic microchip industry started at the lower-value end of the process.
 Its comparative strength lies in assembly and packaging chips.
 Dozens of firms around Yangzi delta near Shanghai, for example, specialize in this sort of work.
 JCET, TIANSHUI HUATIAN, and TFME are better known ones.
-In the age of Technology Cold war, China is turning to design and manufacturing.
+In the age of Technologic Cold war, China is turning to design and manufacturing.
 Chinese firms critically rely on modifying designs from ARM.
-The SOFTBANK owned company's chips dominate the mobile-computing business and probably will be able to be a major if not a dominant supplier of smart devices that will make up INTERNET OF THINGS.
+The SOFTBANK owned company's chips dominate the mobilecomputing business and probably will be able to be a major if not a dominant supplier of smart devices that will make up INTERNET OF THINGS.
 According to company releases, ARM has plans to enter high-powered CLOUD-COMPUTING chips market.